 About the Faculty

-The University of Adelaide is the only South Australian university to be a member of the Group of Eight coalition of Australia's leading universities.
-Our graduates are recognised as high achievers, innovators and leaders in the sciences and demand for their services is consistently high.
+We have more than 26,000 talented graduates who are recognised as high achievers, innovators and leaders in the sciences and demand for their services is consistently high.